va-an/Rocket/docs/guide/01-upgrading.md

   * Have a `default` profile with fallback values for all profiles.
   * Have a `global` profile with overrides for all profiles.

-Authors should read the new [configuration](../configuration) section of the guide to determine the scope of changes required.
+Authors should read the new [configuration] section of the guide to determine the scope of changes required.
 This likely includes:

   * Defining most configuration in the `default` profile instead.
   * Using the `debug` profile where `dev` or `development` was used.
   * Using the `release` profile where `prod` or `production` was used.

+[configuration]: ../configuration/
-[general changes]: @github/CHANGELOG.md#general
+[general changes]: @git/v0.5/CHANGELOG.md#general
 [typed extraction]: ../configuration/#extracting-values

 ### Typed Extraction